 While the process appears deceptively simple, it is critical that the wall is designed and constructed properly to ensure its structural integrity and longevity.

-To make sure that you get the right type of retaining wall for the situation, it’s important to make sure that you have an accurate understanding of the project’s conditions and requirements.
+To make sure that you get the right type of gravity wall for the situation, it’s important to make sure that you have an accurate understanding of the project’s conditions and requirements.

-Every retaining wall needs to be specifically engineered to withstand the pressure from the soils and other sedimentary loads exerting pressure from behind, and sometimes from above.
+Every retaining solution needs to be specifically engineered to withstand the pressure from the soils and other sedimentary loads exerting pressure from behind, and sometimes from above.

 The design process for each gravity needs to take into account a number of factors including overturning, sliding and bearing forces.